vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-autoscaling-refarch.md

   - Adding replicated instances
   - Taking advantage of added compute resources
-- Compute can scale: In environments such as the public cloud where new compute resources can be brought online programatically, the capacity of the underlying infrastructure can be dynamically managed.
+- Compute can scale: In environments such as the public cloud where new compute resources can be brought online programmatically, the capacity of the underlying infrastructure can be dynamically managed.
-- Bursting usage: If the load on your application is prone to sharp increases, such as ecommerce workloads, the ability to respond immediately using automated systems may be important.
+- Bursting usage: If the load on your application is prone to sharp increases, such as eCommerce workloads, the ability to respond immediately using automated systems may be important.
 - High utilization needs: If cost management and efficient utilization are important for a workload with varying load, using automated scaling mechanisms